No. 1 Georgia rallies from 10 down to beat Missouri 26-22

 Georgia riled up the Tigers long before kickoff when several of them walked through their pregame drills, and Bulldogs defensive tackle Jalen Carter and Missouri’s Darius Robinson had to be physically separated.

 The Tigers carried their angst right into the game.
-Their rebuilt defense, due to coordinator Blake Baker, forced an early fumble and bunch of punts, and Missouri capitalized on the good field position.
+Their rebuilt defense behind coordinator Blake Baker forced an early fumble and bunch of punts, and Missouri capitalized on the good field position.
 Mevis made the first of his field goals to put the Bulldogs in their first hole of the season.

 They wound up spending the rest of the night digging out of it.